IRL2/nanover-docs/source/installation.rst

 In this case, you have one option:

 * **Downloading the latest release of the NanoVer iMD apk** and installing this on your headset, see :ref:`download_latest_release_VR_client`.

+Note that you will need to meet the **requirements for a Wi-Fi setup** (see the key in the flow diagram above).

 ----